josuneha/AzureBigData-analytics/Hands-on lab/HOL step-by-step - Big data and visualization.md

 ### Task 2: Deploy the model

-1. Open a new Command Prompt from the Azure Machine Learning Workbench
+1. Open a new Command Prompt from the Azure Machine Learning Workbench.

 2. Associate your Model Management account, using the account name you created during setup when you provisioned the Machine Learning Experimentation service.
 Also be sure to use your same resource group you've been using throughout the lab: